 Glycolysis is the breakdown of Carbohydrates (in the form of Glucose or Glycogen) into Pyruvic acid and resulting in the production of two ATP molecules.
 A total of 10 chemical reactions are required to convert Carbohydrates into Pyruvic acid which take place in the muscle Sarcoplasm (a gelatine type substance in the muscle fibres).
-Gylcosis can take place without the presence of Oxygen in the cells however on finishing Glycosis the cell decides which process to carry out.
+Gylcolysis can take place without the presence of Oxygen in the cells however on finishing Glycosis the cell decides which process to carry out.
 If Oxygen is present then the cell will perform Oxygen Respiration (aerobic respiration) and continue on to Kreb's Cycle.

 Sometimes also known as the Citric acid cycle, or the Tricarboxylic acid cycle, this is the second phase in the process of aerobic metabolism.
-The Pyruvic acid produced during Glycolysis enters the mitochondria and is immediately converted to Acetyl Conzyme A which combines with Oxaloacetic acid to form a 6 carbon compound, known as Citric acid.
+The Pyruvic acid produced during Glycolysis enters the mitochondria and is immediately converted to Acetyl Conezyme A which combines with Oxaloacetic acid to form a 6 carbon compound, known as Citric acid.

 Further chemical reactions occur to wield enough energy to resynthesise 2 ATP molecules.
 Bi-products of these reactions include Carbon Dioxide (CO2), which is exhaled by the lungs and Hydrogen (H) which is transported to the site of the Electron Transport Chain by carrier molecules NAD+ and FAD.
 The process is termed a cycle due to the starting product of Oxaloacetic acid is also the end product, ready to start the process over again.